wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/develop-services/expose-a-ballerina-graphql-endpoint-via-a-service.md

         Deploying the service component may take a while.
 Once deployed, the **Development** environment card indicates the **Deployment Status** as **Active**.
 To build and deploy the service, follow the steps below:

-Once you have successfully deployed your service, you can test, manage, and observe it like any other component type in Choreo.
+Once you have successfully deployed your service, you can test, manage, and observe it like any other component type in {{ product_name }}.

 For detailed instructions, see the following sections: